 The Tepoztlán AI DNA series use artificial intelligence tools, massive databases of images, and digital manipulations to reveal the changes to indigenous and traditional farming methods at the crossroads of artificial intelligence, big data, and genetic engineering.

-Tepoztlán Mexico is known for agriculture, especially growing corn (Maize), chili and tomatoes, livestock, and the weekend markets or tianguis.
-At the same time, DNA modifications are being used on livestock to create artificial spare parts for humans, and corn is under siege with genetically modified varieties, pushing its way into traditional agricultural processes.
+Tepoztlán, Mexico, is known for agriculture, significantly growing corn (Maize), chili and tomatoes, livestock, and the weekend markets or Tianguis.
+At the same time, DNA modifications are used on livestock to create artificial spare parts for humans.
+Corn is under siege with genetically modified varieties, pushing its way into traditional agricultural processes.

-Through artificial intelligence remixes of culture, this series captures these complex times and how a town maintains its traditions, livestock, and agriculture tuned to the environment through generations of farmers, while genetic modifications surge forward elsewhere.
+Through artificial intelligence remixes of culture, this series captures these complex times and how a town maintains its traditions, livestock, and agriculture tuned to the environment through generations of farmers while genetic modifications surge elsewhere.

 These artworks are collaborations between the artist and computer algorithms, and they are originals supported with actual DNA to confirm their originality.
-The process of creating these algorithmic artworks is to use style transfer and language keys to access massive databases online before the artist creates and manipulates these images in real-time after the renders are complete.
+Creating these algorithmic artworks uses style transfer and language keys to access massive databases online before the artist creates and manipulates these images in real-time after the renders are complete.

 Flying Cows Birds Jellyfish 2020 is an artificial intelligence abstraction referring to genetic remixing to create new hybrid beings.
 Fluorescent proteins are often used in the genetic process to identify and manipulate the genes, and flying cows illustrate this moment of new beings arising with floating pink clouds.

-Great While Heron Insects Jellyfish Springtails 2020 is an artificial intelligence abstraction suggesting the possible historical basis of the Mesoamerican god Quetzalcoatl and the feathered serpent god worshiped in ancient Mexico.
+Great White Heron Insects Jellyfish Springtails 2020 is an artificial intelligence abstraction suggesting the possible historical basis of the Mesoamerican god Quetzalcoatl and the feathered serpent god worshiped in ancient Mexico.

 Land of Indigenous Maise 2020 refers to the rolling hills and agriculture of Tepoztlan and the colorful corn one finds in the region.
 Rich